 Planning to work with Google’s apps for wedding planning on your computer?
 Then it’s even easier: at the top-right of the main Google homepage, you have a square icon that you can click to view all of the apps associated with your account.
 If you want to, you can browse to each app individually then bookmark each one within your web browser of your choice.

-Make a list in Google Docs
+Make Wedding Planning Documents in Google Docs

 Let’s get to it by making a draft guest list!
 Open up Google Docs, which will present you with a blank interface.
 Click the plus sign in the lower-right corner, choose New file, give it a name, and then you’ll be on your way.